Monosodium glutamate: United States

 MSG is one of several forms of glutamic acid found in foods, in large part because glutamic acid (an amino acid) is pervasive in nature.
 Glutamic acid and its salts may be present in a variety of other additives, including hydrolyzed vegetable protein, autolyzed yeast, hydrolyzed yeast, yeast extract, soy extracts, and protein isolate, which must be specifically labeled.
 Since 1998, MSG cannot be included in the term "spices and flavorings".
-However, the term "natural flavor" is used by the food industry for glutamic acid (chemically similar to MSG, lacking only the sodium ion).
-The Food and Drug Administration (FDA) does not require disclosure of components and amounts of "natural flavor."
+However, the term "natural flavor/s" is used by the food industry for glutamic acid (chemically similar to MSG, lacking only the sodium ion).
+The Food and Drug Administration (FDA) does not require disclosure of components and amounts of "natural flavor/s".

 Australia and New Zealand

 Standard 1.2.4 of the Australia and New Zealand Food Standards Code requires MSG to be labeled in packaged foods.
 The label must have the food-additive class name (e.g. "flavour enhancer"), followed by the name of the additive ("MSG") or its International Numbering System (INS) number, 621.